yihau/solana/CONTRIBUTING.md

 detailed problem description is the most effective means of engaging both the component author and other potentially interested parties.

+### Draft Pull Requests

 Consider opening all PRs as Draft Pull Requests first.
-Using a draft PR allows you to kickstart the CI automation, which typically takes between 10 and 30 minutes to execute.
-Use that time to write a detailed problem description.
+Using a draft PR allows you to start the CI automation, review the changes, write a detailed problem description and explain your solution.

 Once the description is written and CI succeeds, click the "Ready to Review" button and add reviewers.
 Adding reviewers before CI succeeds is a fast path to losing reviewer engagement.
 Not only will they be notified and see the PR is not yet ready for them, they will also be bombarded with additional notifications